halcy/tootmage/README.md

 currently in an extremely alpha here-be-dragons state. code contributions, suggestions, issues and such now welcome.

 setup.py forthcoming At Some Point (write me one, please!).
-Needs prompt-toolkit and possibly a bunch of other stuff.
+Needs prompt-toolkit, mastodon.py from github (1.2.0 will work badly, 1.2.1 will be fine when I getaround to releasing it) and possibly a bunch of other stuff.

 termwrap is an improved version of ansiwrap (https://github.com/jonathaneunice/ansiwrap) that works with unicode.